domschl/ALU_Net/README.md

 Create an ALU (arithmetic logic unit) via neural nets using Colab TPUs, GPUs are on local Jupyter instances.
 If used with Colab, user's Google Drive is used for persistant storage.

+It can be used with Mac M1 GPU, if [Apple's tensorflow plugin](https://developer.apple.com/metal/tensorflow-plugin/) is installed.

 _This is work in progress_

 ## Experiment